-Milestone: Form the working group in 2022.

-Metro convenes across planners and operators

-21 Ensure Black, Indigenous, people of color, and people with low incomes benefit from safety improvements.

-2.4 Improve inter-agency & intra-agency collaboration to ensure efficient operations by identifying and addressing barriers in communication when making decisions about network operation or expansion.

-4.)
-Connect decentralized travel options to facilitate viable destinations in Regional Centers, Town Centers, and employment areas outside downtown Portland.

-4.2 Prioritize the completion and expansion of planned transit and active mode networks when investing discretionary revenues especially to destinations with limited travel choices.

-4.3 Connect goods and delivery services to people and businesses by providing for and managing last mile connections for goods delivery.
+- 2.1 Ensure Black, Indigenous, people of color, and people with low incomes benefit from safety improvements. - 2.4 Improve inter-agency & intra-agency collaboration to ensure efficient operations by identifying and addressing barriers in communication when making decisions about network operation or expansion. - 4.1 Connect decentralized travel options to facilitate viable destinations in Regional Centers, Town Centers, and employment areas outside downtown Portland. - 4.2 Prioritize the completion and expansion of planned transit and active mode networks when investing discretionary revenues especially to destinations with limited travel choices. - 4.3 Connect goods and delivery services to people and businesses by providing for and managing last mile connections for goods delivery.

-4.4 Increase availability and accessibility of low-cost transportation options by Black, Indigenous, people of color, and people with low incomes.

-61 Plan and design a flexible transportation network that can adapt to new technology and travel choices that are consistent with the region's desired land use and transportation outcomes.

-6.2 Manage projects and resources to be responsive to changes in land use planning and growth patterns.

-6.4 Provide public agency staff with the data, tools, models, and training needed to assess long-term disruptive transportation trends.
+- 4.4 Increase availability and accessibility of low-cost transportation options by Black, Indigenous, people of color, and people with low incomes. - 63 Plan and design a flexible transportation network that can adapt to new technology and travel choices that are consistent with the region's desired land use and transportation outcomes. - 6.2 Manage projects and resources to be responsive to changes in land use planning and growth patterns. - 6.4 Provide public agency staff with the data, tools, models, and training needed to assess long-term disruptive transportation trends.